frank-a-i/weather-influence-on-music/PROJECT.md

 **On algorithm side**:

 - A more advanced yet still very swift version of a decision tree, is a special ensemble: the *Random Forest*.
-It might already bring a performance boost without a preparation time, besides the actual training.
+It might already bring a performance boost without a further preparation time, besides the actual training.
 - Though if it is seriously considered to apply this approach, more modern estimators, probably based on neural networks, should be evaluated.
-- A trailing estimator might take the results of the other regressors and estimate how relevant each music descriptor was to look for the song (which would replace the manual selection of features in this repo's web-UI)
+- A trailing estimator might take the results of the other regressors and estimate how relevant each music descriptor was to look for the song given by the sample (which would replace the manual selection of features in this repo's web-UI)

 **On data side**:

 - First and foremost the full survey data should be used, to better differentiate the cases.
-- Further meterological features could be used for training
+- Further meterological features could be used for training.
-- Next to weather features, the geo coordinates probably would help a lot to better differentiate at least culture differences, as they usualy are often close to each other.
+- Next to weather features, the geo coordinates probably would help a lot to better distinguish at least culture differences, as they usualy are often close to each other.